silverstripe/silverstripe-framework/docs/en/reference/cms-architecture.md

 To modify existing menu entries or create new ones, see `[api:CMSMenu::add_menu_item()]` and `[api:CMSMenu::remove_menu_item()]`.

+New content panels are typically loaded via Ajax, which might change the current menu context.
+For example, a link to edit a file might be clicked within a page edit form, which should change the currently active menu entry from "Page" to "Files & Images".
+To communicate this state change, a controller response has the option to pass along a special HTTP response header, which is picked up by the menu:

+	:::php
+	public function mycontrollermethod() {
+		// .. logic here
+		$this->getResponse()->addHeader('X-Controller', 'AssetAdmin');
+		return 'my response';
+	}

+This is usually handled by the existing `[api:LeftAndMain]` logic, so you don't need to worry about it.
+The same concept applies for 'X-Title' (change the window title) and 'X-ControllerURL' (change the URL recorded in browser history).
+Note: You can see any additional HTTP headers through the web developer tools in your browser of choice.

 ## Related

  * [Howto: Extend the CMS Interface](../howto/extend-cms-interface)